MarianaSouza/Demo_AJAX_Shorten_Expand_Links/README.md

 # Demo AJAX to short and expand links

-Program that uses AJAX POST and GET Requests to short and expand links.
+ App that uses the Google URL Shortener API to shorten or expand a URL entered by a user.